xiix0/scam/README.md

-The lunatic, the lover, and the poet,
-Are of imagination all compact...
-		-- Wm.
-Shakespeare, "A Midsummer Night's Dream"
+Whenever you find that you are on the side of the majority, it is time to reform.
+		-- Mark Twain